HTTP-RPC/Kilo/README.md

 public static <K, V> Map.Entry<K, V> entry(K key, V value) { ... }
 ```

-These methods are provided primarily as a convenience for applications using Java 8.
-Applications targeting Java 9 and higher can use the standard `List.of()` and `Map.of()` methods provided by the JDK.
+These methods are provided as an alternative to similar methods defined by the `List` and `Map` classes, which do not permit `null` values.

 `Collections` additionally provides the `valueAt()` method, which can be used to access nested values in an object hierarchy.
 For example: